ltbs/uniform-scala/docs/src/main/tut/setup.md

 libraryDependencies += "com.luketebbs.uniform" %%% "core" % "{{ site.last-stable-version }}"
 ```

-You can save yourself a lot of pain by using the kind projector compiler plugin -
+You can save yourself a lot of pain by using the kind projector compiler plugin
 ```
 addCompilerPlugin("org.spire-math" %% "kind-projector" % "0.9.3")
 ```
+above line should be placed in sbt [project plugins configuration file - by convention `project/plugins.sbt`][1]

 # Adding an interpreter